NullifiedUniverse/ticketing-system/documentation/USER_GUIDE.md

 <!-- System Generation by NullifiedGalaxy -->
 # User Guide - Null's Ticketing System

-Welcome to **Null's Ticketing System**.
-This guide will walk you through the entire lifecycle of an event, from creation to final admission.
+Welcome to **Null's Board**.
+If you are reading this, you have likely been coerced into managing an event.
+This guide will walk you through the entire lifecycle of an event, from its optimistic creation to the inevitable chaos of final admission.

+### Prerequisites
+*   A working computer (optional, but recommended).
+*   Coffee.
+Lots of it.
+*   A sense of impending doom.

 ---